AlexisHaas/Neurite_Analyzer/README.md

 # Neurite_Analyzer

-This macro analyse the branching of neurites in 2D microscopy images of neuronal cells
+This macro analyses the branching of neurites in 2D microscopy images of neuronal cells

- This macro analyse the branching of neurites
 Parameters:

 - Image type: Extension of the images to process

 - Neurites canal: Index of the channel containing the neurites

 - Min size of neurites: Neurite minimum area (in pixel^2)

 - Max size of cells: Cell maximum area (in pixel^2)

 - Brightness/Contrast Min: Minimum brightness intensity to adjust the image contrast

 - Brightness/Contrast Max: Maximum brightness intensity to adjust the image contrast

 Author: Yann LE PAGE

 Author: Sylvain PRIGENT

 Author: Alexis Haas

 version: 1.0

 Date: 12/2015

 **Short user guide for Neurite Analyzer Plugin**